lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session06_say.md

 # In-session Exercise (30 minutes): The Model Diagram and Systems Story
 <img src = "https://raw.githubusercontent.com/lzim/teampsd/master/resources/illustrations/data_ui_sim_ui.png">

+### The purpose for this activity is to familiarize you with the model diagram and how causal diagrams can be useful to understanding why problems arise and persist.
+By the end, you should be able to easily navigate it and find detailed information about each variable.
+This exercise has two parts, the first to practice navigating to your individual simulation world, and the second to use the diagram  to help you tell your Systems Story.
+A Systems Story is a description of the causal connections that create the problem your team prioritized, _________________ .

-### A. For this session, you should log in to your Individual world at **mtl.how/sim**.
-That way you'll be able to play along with our scavenger hunt.
+#### Part 1. + To start this session, you should log in to your Individual world at **mtl.how/sim**.
+That way you'll actually be able to play along with our scavenger hunt on your own, instead of just watching us do it.

-+ To log in to your Individual world, go to mtl.how/sim.
-Enter your username (email address) and password.
-Click **LOGIN**.
-A pop-up box appears with the text "Please select a World" on the blue bar.
-Select the world that starts with **"ind" from the drop-down menu**.
++ Loggin in to your Individual world is at the same link we used last week, mtl.how/sim, where you enter your username (email address) and password.
+After you click **LOGIN**, a pop-up box will appear with the text "Please select a World" on the blue bar.
+Select the world that starts with **"ind" from the drop-down menu**, so we can all use the simulation at the same time.

 + Once you're on the _MTL_ Home Page, look over on the **left section with Session in the blue heading bar**.